Nielsen Media Watch Ireland Ltd

 Thank you for agreeing to participate in our market research study.
 For decades, Nielsen has set the global standard for market and consumer insight research.
-Our insights are based on representative samples of the population and help our clients (e.g.manufacturers, retailers, media companies, non-profits and governments) learn about what consumers watch, listen to, and buy.
+Our insights are based on representative samples of the population and help our clients (e.g. broadcasters, media companies, manufacturers, retailers, non-profits and governments) learn about what consumers watch, listen to and buy.
 Your participation in this study helps companies understand your behaviours and preferences, which often helps them provide better consumer products and services.

-The Nielsen company will be collecting your data.
-Information about Nielsen’s full group of companies, one or more of which may process your personal data, can be found at: http://www.nielsen.com/eu/en/privacy-policy/gdpr-operating-entities.html.
+More Information about Nielsen’s full group of companies, one or more of which may also process personal data about you, can be found at: https://www.nielsen.com/eu/en/privacy-policy/gdpr-operating-entities.html.

-If you have questions about how we process your data please submit a request by using this form.
+If you have questions about how we process your data please submit a request by contacting us.

 - Our Privacy Commitment